 Summary and conclusions

-This paper set out to discuss - in accessible journal format - the main options and implications of choices involved in setting up and empirically solving energy-augmented CES based MPFs.
+This paper set out to discuss - in accessible journal format - the main options and implications of choices involved in setting up and empirically solving [____ estimate parameters for? ____] energy-augmented CES based MPFs.
 We reach three major conclusions.

 First, the basis for our study is valid: energy augmented CES functions are increasing important, but different assumptions and solution techniques impact on modelling and outturn policies.
 A lack of consolidated guidance and discussion of the key issues involved with their empirical analysis acerbates this issue.
 This is the gap that our paper seeks to address.

 Second, specifying the parameters and obtaining the fitted solution for the CES function is complex, and involves a myriad of choices, which each have implications on the estimated coefficients.
 For example, economic output can be measured in constant prices, PPP or per worker, whilst capital, labour and energy all have basic and adjusted values - and though the latter may be more accurate, they are time-consuming to assemble.
 For the construction of the CES function itself, it seems sensible to report on all nesting options, and to use normalised pre-analysis variables.
-To solve the non-linear CES equation, there appears a trend towards non-linear solution of the whole equation, possibly due to more off-the-shelf programmes being available coupled to an increase in computing power.
+To solve the non-linear CES equation, there appears a trend towards non-linear solution [____ again, either we need to be more accurate here “estimation of parameters”, or we should have a section wherein we say that by “solution” we mean “estimating the parameters of” ____] of the whole equation, possibly due to more off-the-shelf programmes being available coupled to an increase in computing power.
 However, care needs to be taken, particularly with reviewing solutions and associated statistical testing, since whilst ‘standard’ statistical testing is commonly reported in the empirical CES studies, less common are (pre-analysis) cointegration techniques, bootstrapping resampling of estimated parameters; and testing of underlying assumptions (e.g. returns to scale is unity).

 Third, whilst a key advantage in using CES is its flexibility, this flexibility also comes with a warning: the choices made impact on the results.
 It makes sense – as far as possible – to test restricted and unrestricted models where possible, so that the impact of these choices can be assessed.